-Transition: you can choose from a bunch of different transition effects which you should change depending on the actual flow of your prototype.
+(4) Animation: choose from a bunch of different animation effects which you should change depending on the actual flow of your prototype.
 If for example you are prototyping the opening of a sidebar menu on a mobile app, triggered by the tap on a hamburger menu icon on the top left of the screen, you should use a “Slide right” transition.

 After you are done changing these settings, or if you don’t want to change them at all, just press ESC or click somewhere on the grey canvas and your connection will be completed.

 • If you want to review all the connections a specific artboard has, just click on its title: all connections to other screens will be displayed.